Ireland Family Vacations

 You can’t imagine finding any place easily and may even be regretting your decision to rent a car in Ireland.

-But before you add a GPS unit to your rental contact let me tell you why it’s a waste of money- and offer a more useful alternative.
+But before you get an Ireland car rental with GPS added let me tell you why it's a waste of money- and offer a more useful alternative.

 You Don’t Need to Rent a GPS in Ireland